algolia-samples/image-search-ocr-with-algolia-and-google-cloud-vision/README.md

 }
 ```

-If Algolia finds the name, it returns the name and corresponding Slack ID:
+If Algolia finds the name in the index, it returns the corresponding Slack ID:

 ```
 {